jumpingjoy/watchnationpro/samsung-galaxy-watch-3-review.md

 ---
-title: Samsung Galaxy Watch 3 Review 3 vs 2
+title: Samsung Galaxy Watch 3 Review 3
 description:  While there are many great smartwatches for women currently on the market, no other brand has been ranked as the number one smartwatch as often as the Samsung Galaxy Watch 3.
 In 9 of 10 of the online reviews available, Samsung Galaxy Watch 3 comes out on top.
 sidebar: right
 schemadotorg: